-- 5) To influence fruiting and flowering.
+- 4) To train young plants.
+Train main scaffold branches (those that form the structure of the canopy) to produce stronger and more vigorous trees.
+You'll find it easier to shape branches with hand pruners when a plant is young than to prune larger branches later.
+Pruning often begins with young plants for bonsai, topiary, espalier, or other types of special plant training. - 5) To influence fruiting and flowering.
 Proper pruning of flower buds encourages early vegetative growth.
 You can also use selective pruning to stimulate flowering in some species, and to help produce larger (though fewer) fruits in others. - 6) To rejuvenate old trees and shrubs.
 As trees and shrubs mature, their forms may become unattractive.
 Pruning can restore vigor, and enhance the appearance of these plants.